mikenseer/JAIMP/README.md

 ## Gameplay Overview

 Explore infinite platforms, evade hazards, and generate soothing ambient synth music as you progress.
-The adaptive audio engine ensures each session is a unique musical journey based on your platform interactions.
+The adaptive audio engine ensures each session is a unique musical journey based on your platform interactions. (lol)

 ## Controls